flexycode/flexycode/README.md

 * 🚀 - add emojis
 * 🤫 - smiley face can also use for indicator for running or stopping some container
 * ⛓️ - for linking
+* 💱 - using solidity, hardhat or crypto related function

 ### ✍️ Random Dev Quote
 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)